fbpx ...

 401(k) Plan: Tailored for the Private Sector

 Let’s say you’re working in a for-profit organization like a private practice or a physicians group that’s contracted with a hospital.
-The 401(k) plan is your go-to option in the private sector.
+The 401(k) plan is a go-to option in the private sector.
 It offers a familiar structure with the potential for employer contributions and valuable tax advantages.
 Important to note, these points are directly applicable to Traditional 401(k)’s, not Roth 401(k)’s or After-Tax 401(k)’s.
 For more info on that, check out this article on The 3 Types of 401(k)’s.

 Key Aspects of a 401(k) Plan: